chemcuration/chemcuration2019/docs/index.md

 ## Date and Venue

-ChemCuration 2019 will take place in November or December this year.
+ChemCuration 2019 will take place in on Tuesday December 3 this year.
+Posters will be posted and discussed online.
+The venue is Twitter [1].

 ## Organizing Committe